 This unique long-term study began the first year the land was converted and will help researchers, agricultural industry and government agencies better understand the potential groundwater quality impact of such land use transitions.
 Study results are informing researchers on the most advanced and beneficial agronomic practices to minimize the movement of nitrate beyond the root zone.

 A timeline of activity for the Byron project.
 Before 2013: Potlatch Corporation Harvested Timber.
 2013: Final tree harvest, land prepped.
 2014: Soybeans planted, lysimeters installed, irrigation water use permit approved, drain gauges installed, monitoring wells installed.
 2015: Corn grown.
 2016: Soybeans grown.
 Fall 2016-2017 Rye grown.
 2018: Peas grown.
 2019: Soybeans grown.
 2020 Barley grown.
 2021 Soybeans grown.
 2022 Oats grown.
+2023 Seed potatoes grown.
 The project is located in Byron Township in Cass County in central Minnesota.

 Background